shay-te/core-lib/website/docs/function_utils.md

 ```
 > **Note:** Will return the value as the name of the parameter itself if the parameter's value is missing.

-- `get_func_parameter_index_by_name` takes in a single parameter and function name, and will return the parameter's index
+- `get_func_parameter_index_by_name` takes in a single parameter and function name and will return the parameter's index

     #### Usage
 ```python
 from core_lib.helpers.func_utils import get_func_parameter_index_by_name